logo for injury-settlement-guide.com

 The alternative dispute resolution process can be tricky.
 Arbitration isn’t always an option.
 It only applies to certain types of cases.

 Sometimes, an insurance policy will require arbitration.
 Check your own policy to see if there's a stipulation that allows you to seek arbitration dispute resolution.
+The kinds of cases that utilize the alternative dispute resolution process of arbitration are usually those that involve Underinsured drivers or Uninsured drivers.

 Your insurance company won’t always be willing to make up the difference between their personal injury settlement offer and what you feel is deserved, so things will be left up to the arbitrator.